sesam-community/omega365/README.md

 * fields: a list of the properties exposed by the endpoint.
 Required property.
 * resource_name: name of the Omega 365 resource.
 Required property.
 * id_property_name: name of the property containing the unique id of an entity.
-Optional property.
+Required property.
 * since_property_name: name of the property containing the value for the since marker if the resource supports since functionality for continuation support.
 Optional property.

 ### Example system config: